Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 In this article

-Blood Alcohol Concentration (BAC) measures the amount of alcohol (ethyl alcohol or ethanol) in an individual’s bloodstream.
-Shown as a percentage, BAC refers to the speed by which individuals absorb, distribute, metabolize, and get rid of the substance.
+Blood Alcohol Concentration (BAC) measures the amount of alcohol (ethyl alcohol or ethanol) in your bloodstream.
+Shown as a percentage, BAC refers to the speed by which you absorb, distribute, metabolize, and get rid of the substance.

-For example, if a person’s BAC is 0.08%, .08 grams of alcohol are present in every 100 milliliters of blood.
+For example, if your BAC is 0.08%, .08 grams of alcohol are present in every 100 milliliters of your blood.
+If your BAC is 0.02%, you may experience symptoms like partial loss of judgment, relaxation, mild body warmth, and mood changes.

-The blood alcohol concentration will determine what effects the alcohol will have on the body.
-The liver is only capable of metabolizing approximately one standard alcoholic drink per hour.
+Blood alcohol level will determine what effects the alcohol will have on the body.
+The liver can only metabolize approximately one standard alcoholic drink per hour.

 In many cases, one standard beverage means: